-What's the English academia scene like in Greater Manchester?
+What's the English, Creative Writing and Drama scene like in Greater Manchester?

-We're proud that Greater Manchester's English and creative writing sector is etched on the world map.
-Greater Manchester has produced iconic writers such as Francis Hodgson Burnett, Thomas De Quincey, Howard Jacobson, Elizabeth Gaskell, and dystopian novelist Anthony Burgess.
-Salford has produced talents such as Joseph Knox.
+We're proud that Greater Manchester's literary and theatrical history is etched on the world map.
+Greater Manchester has produced iconic writers such as Thomas De Quincey, Howard Jacobson, Elizabeth Gaskell, Anthony Burgess, Jeanette Winterson and Lemn Sissay.

 How are students supported as they progress from college level study to university level?

 We offer a free writing course to all of our students called Wordscope, which focuses on helping you to develop your writing skills, easing the transition from college to university.
 By participating in this course, you can learn to tackle common writing problems such as punctuation, sentence structure, and paragraphing.